 - The OS kernel is the core piece of software that has complete control over the system

 - Direct access to all hardware ("kernel mode")

 - All other software runs in user mode

 - Design philosophies: monolithic kernels vs. microkernels

 - Classic debate: Tanenbaum vs. Torvalds

 - Often designed to be small but extensible

 - Plugins are called drivers

 - Technically, "Linux" is a kernel

-- The operating system is "GNU/Linux"
+- Some call the operating system "GNU/Linux"

 - Combination of Linux kernel and GNU userspace utilities